Inclusion Through Collaboration: Community of Practice

 At the event, Dr Bailey will share what the current research tells us about effective literacy instruction, highlight some of the key gaps that remain, and explore the next steps for turning these insights into real classroom impact in partnership with Autistic students and their supporters.

-Steph Hopkins
+Stephanie Hopkins

-With over two decades of experience across both mainstream and specialist settings, Steph Hopkins is a passionate educational leader committed to inclusive practice and collaborative leadership.
+With over two decades of experience across both mainstream and specialist settings, Stephanie Hopkins is a passionate educational leader committed to inclusive practice and collaborative leadership.
 Currently Principal of Arranounbai School for Specific Purposes (SSP) in Frenchs Forest, Steph leads a dynamic team supporting students with autism, intellectual disabilities, complex trauma, behavioural and emotional challenges, physical disabilities, and high medical needs.

 Steph's leadership journey spans more than 30 years and includes diverse roles within the NSW Department of Education, including at Hebersham, Lane Cove, and Oxley Park Public Schools, as well as a leadership position at Penrith Anglican College.
 With specialised expertise in behaviour support, autism, and intellectual disability, she champions inclusive, student-centred, team-based approaches that foster independence for all learners.